louismunro/seven_layers_of_wisdom/README.md

 In addition it will attache veth1 to br1.
 Look at `ip a` both inside an out of ns1 to see the renamed interface as well as how veth3 now has a master.

+Learning ARP

+Enter container one.
+Run `arp -an` to see the cache.

+Run `arping -c3 $IP_OF_OTHER_CONTAINER`
+Check tcpdump on the bridge as it's happening.
+Check the arp cache on the source.
+Check the arp cache on the destination.
+Notice how it's learned on both ends.

+Use ip monitor neighbour inside a container to see the arp cache being updated.

 Demonstrate bridge learning

 Disable bridge learning on br1 by running